 But I digress.
 This is a story about wandering far.

 I was not a fan.
 Neither was H. But as intuitive students of Sun Tzu, we knew when to choose our battles.
 There are some things, objectionable things, that one must shut down immediately regardless of the cost.
-Then there are things that, while objectionable, will incur consequences far more objectionable than the thing itself.
+Then there are things that, while objectionable, if one objects, one will incur consequences far more objectionable than the thing itself.
 This was one of those things.
 The second kind.
+The objectionable objection kind.

-And that is how on one summer day we came to be driving an extended rental van packed with snacks and children on a trek from Texas to Colorado to paint a house and embark on adventures.
+And that is how on one hot Texas summer day we came to be driving a rented extended van packed with snacks and children on a trek from Texas to Colorado to paint a house and embark on adventures.
 Of course I packed the camera.
 And the chess set.

 The chess set had one purpose—to keep me awake on the first leg of the journey.

 Here is a life tip.
 If you have a long road trip ahead of you, start just before sunset and drive through to sunrise.
-Of course, you must employ strategies to stay awake and between the two ditches.
+Of course, you must employ strategies to stay between the two ditches.
 A good selection of podcasts is a good bet, but we had no podcasts in the 80s.
 I took the midnight shift, H riding shotgun, the wife and kids in the back.
-My plan was threefold: conversation, chess game, music.
+My plan was threefold: conversation, chess, music.

 I talked with H as long as I could, but when conversation flagged, I engaged The Number One Sun in a chess match.
 He sat behind me, magnetic pieces on metal board.
 I gave him the first move, he told me his move, I told him mine, and he made the move on the board.

 We proceeded in this fashion for a hundred miles or so, getting into the occasional fracas when he failed to move my piece as instructed and the game on the board failed to match the game in my head.
 He fell asleep before checkmate and I resorted to CDs to distract me.